 Day 23.
-Chitimba Beach to Iringa, TanzaniaLeaving the lakeshore this morning, we get the passports out again, as we prepare for the border crossing into neighbouring Tanzania.
+Chitimba Beach to Iringa, TanzaniaLeaving the lake-shore this morning, we get the passports out, as we prepare for the border crossing into neighbouring Tanzania.
 Once border formalities have been completed, the journey takes us through ordered tea plantations and up into the Southern Highlands of Tanzania.

 Day 24.
 Iringa - Mikumi National Park area Highlights.
 Mikumi National Park, Tanzania.Leaving the Southern Highlands, we make our way east to Mikumi National Park.
-Our campsite is located a stone’s throw from the park and we enjoy sun-downers at the local bar/ restaurant, followed by the evening around the open fire and under a blanket of stars.
+Our campsite is located a stone’s throw from the park and if time allows, we can go on an optional game drive in the late afternoon, before enjoying sun-downers at the local bar/ restaurant, followed by an evening around the open fire and under a blanket of stars.

 Day 25.
 Mikumi National Park area to Dar es Salaam Highlights.
-Dar es Salaam, Tanzania.Journeying on through Tanzania, we feel both the temperature and humidity rising as we get nearer to the coast.
+Dar es Salaam, Tanzania.Journeying on through Tanzania, we feel both the temperature and humidity rising as we near the coast.
 En-route we travel through the Mikumi National Park and we may be lucky enough to spot a variety of game grazing alongside the road.

 Day 27.
-Zanzibar IslandTravelling north today, we wind down and prepare to relax for the next few days on the pristine white sandy beaches that this beautiful tropical island is known for.
+Zanzibar IslandTravelling north today, we wind down and prepare to relax for the next few days - on the pristine white sandy beaches, which this beautiful tropical island is known for.

 Day 28-29.
 Zanzibar Island Highlights.
 Zanzibar, Northern Beaches, Tanzania.We have a full two days relaxing on beautiful beaches, possibly chilling out to tunes coming from a neighbouring beach bar, or exploring the reefs snorkeling off a traditional dhow.

 Day 30.
-Zanzibar to Dar es SalaamBidding farewell to the Zanzibari beaches, we travel south towards Stone Town to catch the ferry and cross back to the main land and Dar es Salaam.
-Here, our truck is ready to meet us and take us back to our camp for the night.
+Zanzibar to Dar es SalaamBidding farewell to the Zanzibari beaches, we travel south towards Stone Town where we will catch the ferry back to the main land and Dar es Salaam.
+Here, our truck is ready to meet us and take us back to our camp on the beach for the night.

 Day 31.
 Dar es Salaam to Marangu Highlights.
 Marangu, Moshi Area, Tanzania.Getting out of the city early this morning, we make our way northwest - first through banana plantations and then sisal plantations - onward past the Usambara mountains, to our camp in Marangu, situated at the base of Africa's highest mountain, Mount Kilimanjaro.

 Day 33.
 Arusha to Serengeti National Park Highlights.
-Serengeti National Park, Tanzania.Transferring off the truck and onto specialised 4x4 safari vehicles, our expert local guides take us across the Great Rift Valley and past the famous Ngorongoro Crater before dropping down towards the endless sea of grass that is the Serengeti Plains.
+Serengeti National Park, Tanzania.Transferring off of the truck and onto specialised 4x4 safari vehicles, our expert local guides takes us across the Great Rift Valley and past the famous Ngorongoro Crater before we start dropping down and towards the endless sea of grass that is the Serengeti Plains.

 Day 34.
-Serengeti National Park to Ngorongoro CraterAfter an early morning wake-up call, we game drive at first light, hoping to hope to catch some great game viewing in the cool of the morning - when the predators are most active.
-After a late breakfast, we continue game-driving, out of the park, back towards the Ngorongoro Crater and our beautifully located camp on the rim, overlooking the crater.
+Serengeti National Park to Ngorongoro CraterAfter an early morning wake-up call, we game drive at first light, hoping to catch some great game viewing in the cool of the early morning - when the predators are most active.
+After a late breakfast, we continue game-driving out of the park, back towards the Ngorongoro Crater.

 Day 35.
 Ngorongoro Crater to Arusha Highlights.
 Ngorongoro Crater, Tanzania.Again, we are up at first light to enter the crater as the gates open.
 As we descend the steep and winding road, we are rewarded by sweeping views of this natural phenomenon.